MysticalSam/gen-ai-ecommerce-backend-nodejs/readme.md

 ### Executing program

-* Check with commands below
+* Check versions of node and npm with commands below
 ```
 node -v
 npm -v